 An x-ray of the left wrist bones may be taken.
 This helps to find out if your child is still growing.

 Most children do not need treatment.
-The child’s height, weight, and sexual development will continue to be monitored.
+The child’s height, weight, and sexual development will be watched and checked.

 Some children will be treated based on the cause, such as treating a chronic illness.
 For others, choices may be: